-Human Resources has historically taken the role of referee instead of the player, opting to watch the action taking place and judging if the rules of the game are being followed by the letter of the law.
-This is a very safe position for an organization to be in where the risk is minimal.
+Human Resources has historically taken the role of referee instead of the player.
+Opting to watch the action taking place and judging if the rules of the game are being followed by the letter of the law.
+This is a safe position for an organization to be in where the risk is minimal.
 By codifying policies out of legal best practices, their intent shifts from enabling business success to protecting the organization from lawsuits.
-There is a great deal of value in this service, but it comes at a cost of separating itself from the mission of the organization.
+There is a great deal of value in this service.
+However, it comes at a cost of separating itself from the mission of the organization.

 Copyright © 2024 9m Consulting - All Rights Reserved.